 \subsection{Data Construction Procedure}

-\nomiracl, a supplementary dataset, was created in the course of developing MIRACL \cite{zhang:2023}.
-The data annotation procedure is conducted in two stages, following \cite{zhang:2023, clark:2020}.
-In the first stage, the annotator (a native language speaker) is asked to generate a well-formed query for each individual prompt text.
-Each prompt is a short text snippet containing the first 100 words from a language-specific Wikipedia corpus $C$.
-Next, for each human-generated query, top-$k$ passages are retrieved from the Wikipedia corpus $C$ using a hybrid multilingual retrieval system (more details in \S\ref{sec:eval_setup_and_metrics}).
-In the next stage, annotators assess the relevance of the top-$k$ query–passage pairs as a binary judgment, either relevant (relevance = $1$) or non-relevant (relevance = $0$).
-For more details regarding the annotation procedure, such as the hiring process or stipend, we would like to refer the reader to \citet{zhang:2023}.
+\nomiracl is constructed using the same procedure utilized to develop MIRACL \cite{zhang:2023}.
+The data construction occurs in two stages, following \cite{zhang:2023, clark:2020}.
+In the first stage, the annotator (a native language speaker) writes a well-formed query for each individual prompt text.
+Each prompt is a short text snippet containing the first 100 words from a language-specific Wikipedia corpus.
+Next, for each human-generated query, top-$k$ passages are retrieved from the corpus using a hybrid multilingual retrieval system (more details in \S\ref{sec:eval_setup_and_metrics}).
+In the second stage, annotators assess the binary relevance judgment of the top-$k$ query–passage pairs, either relevant (relevance = $1$) or non-relevant (relevance = $0$).
+For additional details in data construction, such as quality control, we would like to refer the reader to~\autoref{sec:additional_annotation_details}.

-\textbf{Non-relevant subset.} Annotators generate queries based on certain dataset guidelines, however, occasionally the generated queries cannot be answered with external corpus, which leads to the scenario where none of the top-$k$ passages are relevant, i.e., contains the answer.
-These queries with no-known answers occur during an annotation procedure due to the following reasons: (i) Queries can be either generic or specific for information to be present in Wikipedia, for e.g. ``\emph{What does the AC button on a calculator stand for?}'' retrieves the Wikipedia page on Calculator,\footnote{\href{https://en.wikipedia.org/wiki/Calculator}{https://en.wikipedia.org/wiki/Calculator}} but it does not contain information about the AC button; (ii) Spelling mistakes in query generation.
-We construct the \nomiracl non-relevant subset with queries with all top-$k$ passages judged as non-relevant by an annotator with a relevance of $0$.
+\textbf{Non-relevant Subset.} Annotators generate queries based on certain dataset guidelines, however, occasionally the human-generated queries cannot be answered with the external corpus, which leads to the scenario where none of the top-$k$ passages are relevant, i.e., none contains the answer.
+These queries with unknown answers may occur due to the following reasons: (i) queries can be either generic or specific for information to be present in Wikipedia, for e.g. ``\emph{What does the AC button on a calculator stand for?}'' retrieves the Wikipedia page on Calculator,\footnote{\href{https://en.wikipedia.org/wiki/Calculator}{https://en.wikipedia.org/wiki/Calculator}} but it does not contain information about the AC button; (ii) spelling mistakes in query generation.
+We construct the non-relevant subset with queries with all top-$k$ passages judged as non-relevant, i.e., with a relevance of $0$.